Hermann-SW/micropython-lib/README.md

 ======================
 This fork is only intended to add new commands to [upysh/upysh.py](upysh/upysh.py), like tail(), wc(), cp(), grep(), od() and tee() already.

-Because of the many differences to upysh forked from, this version is named upysh_.
-Its pipelineing is based on part of [pipeto 0.2.1 project](https://pypi.org/project/pipeto/) whose development ended in 2013. pipeto allowed for 1-arg functions pipeing only, and is extended to arbitray number of arguments here.
+Because of the many differences to upysh repo forked from, this version is named upysh_.
+Its pipelineing is based on part of [pipeto 0.2.1 project](https://pypi.org/project/pipeto/) whose development ended in 2013. pipeto allowed for 1-arg function pipeing only, and is extended to arbitray number of arguments here.
 From upysh_ man:
 ~~~~
 ...
 Most upysh_ commands allow for "producer|consumer" pipeing: